-Aortic dissection is a serious condition that can lead to to instant death.
+Aortic dissection is a serious condition that can lead to instant death.

 To get more insight into what happens when you get an aortic dissection and how to prevent one, we turned to Fernando Fleischman, MD, assistant professor of surgery and the co-director of the USC Comprehensive Aortic Center at Keck Medicine of USC.

-When this happens, blood enters an area that it should not be.
+When this happens, blood enters an area where it should not.
 This is usually caused by high blood pressure.
 High blood pressure is considered anything above 130.

 This is a deadly problem, the patient is at risk of having their aorta get bigger and/or rupture, which leads to death.

 Aortic dissections affect people of all ages, but are most common among people in their mid 30s to late 80s.

 Many people are under the impression that dissections are related to heart disease, but they are not.

 The number one sign of an aortic dissection is rip-roaring chest pain that radiates to your back.
 People present symptoms in different ways, but the number one symptom is chest pain.
 The pain tends to be acute and severe with constant chest pain until you are taken care of.